thong-phn/zephyr/samples/modules/tflite-micro/micro_speech/README.rst

 The basic model uses an inference audio frame size of 1000 ms.
 As a result, there are some limitations:

 #.
-If two commands are spoken in quick succession, the second command may not be detected.
+If two commands are spoken within 1000 ms, the second command may not be detected.
 #.
-If a command lasts longer than 1 second, it may be detected as two separate commands.
+If a command lasts longer than 1000 ms, it may be detected as two separate commands.

 Potential solution: Retrain the model with a smaller input frame size.